 I graduate from Loyola College (now Loyola University) in Baltimore with a Biology (pre-med) degree.

-I move to the Inner Banks of North Carolina with Patrick and 2 cats named Zulu and Comet.
+I move to the Inner Banks of North Carolina with 2 cats named Zulu and Comet.
 Before moving to the water, we live on Capitol Hill in Washington, DC for a couple of years.
 Prior to that, I live in the Baltimore area, including Baltimore City, for about 20 years.

 I have chosen two very interesting people to be born to.
 I admire my parents deeply for their courage in coming to America.
 They do not have to leave Istanbul due to strife, oppression, or religious persecution.
-They had physical luxuries and all the love they needed there.
+They have physical luxuries and all the love they need there.
 Still, they leave it all behind because America is the place for us to be.
 I am grateful for the hardships my parents go through.
 America can be tough place for a foreigner with an accent.
 After an adventurous life, my father leaves his Earthly body on September 6, 2016 and he still visits me.

 This brings us to the present moment.